 Foresta KIDS is a collaborative creativity studio, where we design and facilitate learning experiences and creative projects for kids of different ages.
 Our work is dedicated to sustainability in its broadest sense.
 Below you will find out more about the principles in which we ground our work, tools and formats we use, with whom we work, as well as the background story of our educational philosophy.

 * Transdisciplinary and Phenomena-based activities

 Foresta stands for a metaphor of a forest — an alive organism that contains multitudes of beings and perspectives co-existing in one eco-system and enriching the whole.
-In all our work we do with and for kids we aim to bring back together and reconnect pieces of our fragmented world.
-As we focus on a subject we always want to look at it from a variety of perspectives.
-We are interested in education with a more transdisciplinary worldview that transcends narrow borders of disciplinary thinking, allowing to see connections between things and through them to explore the world around and within.
-We adopt the approach that is currently implemented in the educational system of Finland, called phenomena-based learning.
+In the work we do with and for kids we aim to bring back together and reconnect pieces of our fragmented world.
+We are interested in education that transcends narrow borders of disciplinary thinking, allowing to see connections between things, and through them to explore the world around and within.
+We adopt the approach that is currently implemented in the educational system of Finland — phenomena-based learning.
 It means that the learning process is structured not around a concrete discipline, but around a chosen subject, and disciplines provide a meeting of a variety of perspectives on this subject.

 * Experience- and context-based learning

 Educational projects are a response to real needs.
-Theory and practice go together in all our projects.
+Theory and practice need to go together.
 The limitations of theories is that they tend to make people cling to a learned mental model, even when it’s not working in the present conditions of real world, or even people try to fit the new world into an old system of thinking.
-Practice is extremely important.
-It invites people to be present in whatever the situation is, and act as the situation requires, to be attentive, and to find solutions.
+Practice invites people to be present in whatever the situation is, and act as the situation requires, to be attentive, and to find solutions.
 Theory is a space for refection on the practice.

 Intellectual, emotional, and physical content together allow for creation of a space where one can be fully human.
 Understanding and knowledge through the intellect are just as important as movement and body knowledge, as well as emotional and aesthetic development.
 Humans are multitudes.
 We have also manifold self-expression.
 Learning together we explore our multifaceted versatile qualities, like a craftsman learns to balance strength and gentleness, speed and patience, working alone and working together.
 Expressing thoughts is just as important as expressing feelings and bodily sensations.
 To be able to feel emotions, even the difficult ones, and to be supported, guided in the process, enables children to learn how to deal with these emotions instead of suppressing them, running from them, overreacting, or other patterns one learns when emotions are not allowed.
 We are convinced that humans of any age need to be respected in their holistic being.

 * Personalised learning